soyashinkai/PHi-C/README.md

     python3 2_normalization.py NAME RES OFFSET

-The command normalizes the Hi-C matrix data, */NAME/contact_matrix.txt*, so that the diagonal elements satisfy _C<sub>ii</sub>_ = 1 as probability with an interpolation if needed.
+The command normalizes the Hi-C matrix data, _/NAME/contact_matrix.txt_, so that the diagonal elements satisfy _C<sub>ii</sub>_ = 1 as probability with an interpolation if needed.
-The output files are the followings:
+The output five files are the followings:
-*/NAME/normalized_contact_matrix.txt
+_/NAME/normalized_contact_matrix.txt
 /NAME/normalized_contact_probability.txt
 /NAME/normalized_Cij.svg
 /NAME/normalized_Cij_log.svg
-/NAME/contact_probability.svg*
+/NAME/contact_probability.svg_

-The other three arguments of the command represent the followings:
+The other two arguments of the command represent the followings:

 -   RES: the bin size or resolution of the input Hi-C data,
 -   OFFSET: the offset value for ND contact probability _P(s)_ if needed.